vestalux/sljekyll/_libraries/newmarket-library.md

 branch-scan-to-email: y
 branch-faxing: y
 breadcrumb: y
 branch-news: "The Racing Collection will be closed from Monday 6 and Monday 27 March for <a href="/news/funding-boost-for-newmarket-library-racing-collection/">extensive redecoration and refurbishment</a>.
-We apologise for any inconvenience caused.
+We apologise for any inconvenience caused."
 ---